maxshuty/maxshuty/README.md

 [![Stack Overflow flair with my personal user stats](https://stackoverflow.com/users/flair/4826740.png)](https://stackoverflow.com/users/4826740/maxshuty)

 When learning something new I enjoy diving in and applying my new found knowledge!
 This is what lead me to develop a lazy loader called [**SimplyLazy**](https://github.com/maxshuty/simply-lazy) to learn more about the `IntersectionObserver` API.
-It's a simple, super lightweight (0.6kb), pure JavaScript image lazy loader that even works in IE* (_*with a simple polyfil of course because it's IE_) and even has a few handy callbacks you'll love!
+It's a simple, super lightweight (0.6kb), pure JavaScript image lazy loader that even works in IE* (_*with a simple polyfil of course because it's IE_) and it even has a few handy callbacks you'll love!

 For the curious...
-01110110 01101001 01100101 01110111 00100000 01010010 01000001 01010111 :)
+01110110 01101001 01100101 01110111 00100000 01010010 01000001 01010111